Den of Lions · Chapter 1

 The window was there.

 Not the windows in the walls.
-This window hung in the air at the foot of his pallet, translucent and precise, the colour of deep water—dark blue, edged in gold, with text in a script he could read but had never seen before.
-It was written in something older, or newer, or neither.
-He could read it the way he could read a face: not through translation but through knowing.
+This window hung in the air at the foot of his pallet, translucent and precise, the colour of deep water—dark blue edged in gold, with text in a script he had never seen and somehow did not need translated.
+It felt older than language and more immediate than speech.
+He read it the way he read a face: not through decoding but through knowing.

 He sat up.
 The window moved with him.
-He closed his eyes.
-He could still feel it—a presence, patient and exact, like a scribe waiting for him to be ready.
+He shut his eyes.
+He could still feel it—a presence patient and exact, like a scribe waiting for him to be ready.

 He opened his eyes and read.